-We are only interested in the read-only properties of DOM nodes, so we represent each of these with a get command.
+We are only interested in the read-only properties of DOM nodes (the node's name and the relationships with other nodes), so we represent each of these with a get command.
 For example, the E.parentNode attribute is represented by the getParentNode(E) command.
 If we wanted to consider attributes that were not read only these would be represented by a pair of get and set commands, with the set commands defined in a similar fashion.